 Item Description Channel Display the number of each channel.
-Channels 8 ~ 23 are configurable.
-Enable Display whether the settings in this channel are enabled (Yes) or not (No).
+Channels 1~8 are used by the Internet Access web user interface and can not be configured here.
+Channels 13 ~ 52 are configurable.
+Enable Display whether the settings in this channel are enabled (checked) or not (unchecked).
 WAN Type Displays the physical medium that the channel will use.
 VLAN Tag Displays the VLAN tag value that will be used for the packets traveling on this channel.
 Port-based Bridge The network traffic flowing on each channel will be identified by the system via their VLAN Tags.
 Channels using the same WAN type may not configure the same VLAN tag value.
+Enable - Check this box to enable the port-based bridge.
 Enable - Check this box to enable the port-based bridge function on this channel.
-P3 ~ P6 - Check the box(es) to build bridge connection on LAN.
+P2 ~ P12 - Check the box(es) to build bridge connection on LAN.

-To configure a VLAN channel, click its channel number index (8~23) to get the following web page:
+Click any index (13-52) to get the following web page:

-WAN >> Multi-VLAN >> Channel 8
+WAN >> Multi-VLAN >> Channel 13